 Lucas Wright is a journalism major at UAA with junior standing.
 Lucas emphasizes in print and digital media, and he is interested in anthropology and public policy.
 Lucas has been an avid cyclist for several years and enjoys long-distance mountain biking and fatbiking.

 Kenzy Hartung is an Alaska native and a UAA senior with a passion for art, design, and street fashion.
 Her favorite place to be is behind the camera, and when she’s not taking pictures she likes to spend her free time painting and knitting.
 After school, she plans to seek a career in web design.

 Madison McEnaney says she is many things, but most importantly she is an Alaskan born and raised journalism student at the University of Alaska Anchorage.
 She is a writer, specifically in regards to the local music and art scene in Anchorage.
-When she’s not attending shows or writing about them, you can find her pouring lattes as a barista at specialty coffee shop Black Cup-Cafe Del Mundo.
-Coffee, music, and hair dye are among some of her strongest passions, and sharing stories that revolve around those things are what she hopes to continue to be able to do once she graduates with her degree this fall.
+When she’s not attending shows or writing about them, you’ll find her pouring lattes as a barista at specialty coffee shop Black Cup-Cafe Del Mundo.
+Coffee, music, and hair dye are some of her strongest passions, and sharing stories that revolve around those things are what she hopes to keep doing once she graduates this fall.

 Marie Sullivan was born in China and raised in Anchorage, Alaska from the age of one.
 She is a Journalism and English student at UAA who has always dreamed of meeting Justin Bieber.
 When she is not in school or working you can find her reading, skiing, or out taking pictures.